 Responsible within the meaning of the EU General Data Protection Regulation (GDPR) and the new Federal Data Protection Act (BDSG) is:

 Phone: +49 2932954-0

-Questions in regard to data privacy can be addressed to the WS Datenschutz GmbH under the following email address: email@example.com
+If you have questions about data protection, you can contact WS Datenschutz GmbH at the following email address: email@example.com

 WS Datenschutz GmbH

 We have taken technical and organizational measures to ensure that the requirements of the EU General Data Protection Regulation (GDPR) are met by us, as well as, by external service providers working for us.